Mother Night: Plot summary

 Fifteen years later, Campbell lives an anonymous life, sustained only by memories of his wife and an indifferent curiosity about his eventual fate.
 His only friend is George Kraft, a likewise lonely neighbor—who, through an extraordinary coincidence, also happens to be a Soviet intelligence agent.
 He tries to trick Campbell into fleeing to Moscow by publicizing his identity and location.
 A white supremacist organization makes Campbell a cause célèbre, inviting him to speak to new recruits.
 The group's leader, a dentist named Lionel Jones, shows up at Campbell's apartment with a surprise: a woman claiming to be Helga, alive and well and professing her undying love.
 Campbell's will to live returns, and remains even after he finds out that she is not Helga, but rather Resi.
 They plan to escape to Mexico City after attending one of Jones' fascist meetings.

 There, Wirtanen makes an appearance to warn Campbell of Kraft's plot and Resi's complicity.
 Heartbroken, Campbell decides to go along with the charade.
 He confronts Kraft and Resi, the latter swearing her feelings for him are genuine.
 The FBI then raids the meeting and takes Campbell into custody, while Resi commits suicide by taking a cyanide capsule.
 As before, Wirtanen uses his influence to have Campbell set free.
 Once Campbell returns to his apartment, however, he realizes that he has no real reason to continue living, and decides to turn himself in to the Israelis to stand trial.

 While imprisoned in Israel, Campbell meets Adolf Eichmann and gives him advice on how to write an autobiography.
 At the very end of the book, he inserts a letter that he has just received from Wirtanen.
 The corroborating evidence that he was indeed an American spy has finally arrived, and Wirtanen writes that he will testify to Campbell's true loyalties in court.
-Rather than being relieved, Campbell feels disgusted by the idea that he will be saved from death and granted freedom only when he is no longer able to enjoy anything that life has to offer (too old and physically worn out).
-In the last lines, Campbell tells the reader that he will hang himself not for crimes against humanity, but rather for "crimes against himself."
-Campbell then realizes that he is alone in the world.
+Rather than being relieved, Campbell feels disgusted by the idea that he will be saved from death and granted freedom only when he is no longer able to enjoy anything that life has to offer.
+In the last lines, Campbell tells the reader that he will hang himself not for crimes against humanity, but rather for "crimes against myself."